-Estate planning can at the very least include a will and your healthcare power of attorney and living will.
+Estate planning can at the very least include a will, your healthcare power of attorney and a living will.
 Even a simple estate plan will vary from person to person or family to family.

 For example, those who have a second family with step children may need to rewrite an old will or create a will that clearly represents their wishes.
-W will can prevent disputes later if there is a desire to control assets after death by many family members.
+A will can prevent disputes if there is a desire to control assets after death by many family members.

 Life insurance is an excellent way to protect your family if you are the primary earner in the family.